terraform-ibm-modules/terraform-ibm-satellite/examples/satellite-azure/README.md

 This example cover end-to-end functionality of IBM cloud satellite by creating satellite location on specified zone.
 It will provision Azure host and assign it to setup location control plane.

-#### Example uses below 3 terraform modules to set up the satellite on Azure:
+### Example uses below 3 terraform modules to set up the satellite on Azure

 1. [satellite-location](main.tf) This module `creates satellite location` for the specified zone|location|region and `generates script` named addhost.sh in the home directory.
-2. [azurerm_linux_virtual_machine](instance.tf) This resouurce will provision Azure linux virtual machine instance, uses the generated script in module as `custom_data` and runs the script.
+1. [azurerm_linux_virtual_machine](instance.tf) This resouurce will provision Azure linux virtual machine instance, uses the generated script in module as `custom_data` and runs the script.
 At this stage all the VMs that has run addhost.sh will be attached to the satellite location and will be in unassigned state.
-3. [satellite-host](host.tf) This module assigns Azure hosts to the location control plane.
+1. [satellite-host](host.tf) This module assigns Azure hosts to the location control plane.
+1. [satellite-cluster](cluster.tf) This module is used to to provision an ROKS cluster on Azure Infrastructure..

 ## Compatibility